Commercial kitchen

 • Extremely high reproduction rate

-• Major health risks through contamination of foods
+• Major health risk through food contamination

-• These pests are present throughout the year
+• Present throughout the year

-Cockroach in kitchen
+Cockroach in a kitchen

 Flies